ukhealthcamp/ukhealthcamp.github.io/index.md

 - Designed by its participants: everyone attending can pitch a topic or actively take part in sessions
 - Based on the [Open Space principles](https://en.wikipedia.org/wiki/Open_Space_Technology) like our sister [BarCamp](http://barcamp.org)-style events [UKGovcamp](http://www.ukgovcamp.com) and [LocalGovCamp](http://localgovdigital.info/localgovcamp/)

+If you've never been to an unconference, it's quite a revolution - instead of coming together to sell individual products with pre-planned keynotes and PowerPoint presentations, we invite all attendees to pitch ideas they would like to discuss at the start of the day.
+That way the root of the issues facing the sector are identified and passionate people come together to try and work on them.

+It's an awesome opportunity to grow your network of those most keenly pushing for improvement and see how your offering can address the issues raised on the day.

+We avoid registration fees, sponsored presentations and keynote speeches, because we want the agenda to be set collaboratively by all who have an interest in health: health care professionals, policy makers, service managers, designers, technologists, patients, advocates, charities...you.

+Examples of previous sessions at UK Health Camp 2017 include:

+- Developing the digital workforce
+- Empowering frontline staff to make change
+- Digitising maternity
+- Project failures: lessons learnt and shared

 </div>